rob-blackbourn/dotnet-websockets/README.md

 ## Status

-This is working.
+I believe this is working.
 Please report any issues.

 ## The API